jnv/bitoff.org/posts/2022-06-30-reading.am/index.md

 Whenever I read something on the web, I used a bookmarklet (or extension, or email) to post the link to Reading.

-{% figure "overlay.png", 'A screenshot of a web page with Reading\'s overlay with "yep", "nope", and "share" buttons' %}
+{% figure "overlay.png", "A screenshot of a web page with Reading's overlay with “yep”, “nope”, and “share” buttons" %}
 Reading overlay on the page.
 {% endfigure %}